 Package Version Details Python 2.7+ Version 3.3+ is highly recommended.
 Numpy 1.7+ Not tested on lower versions.
-Scipy 0.13+ Lower versions have missing features.
+Scipy 0.14+ Lower versions have missing features.
 Matplotlib 1.2.0+ Some plotting does not work on lower versions.
 Cython 0.15+ Needed for compiling some time-dependent Hamiltonians.
 GCC 4.2+ Needed for compiling Cython files.
 Compiler Fortran Fortran 90 Needed for compiling the optional Fortran-based Monte Carlo solver.
 Compiler BLAS library 1.2+ Optional, Linux & Mac only.
 Needed for installing Fortran Monte Carlo solver.
 Mayavi 4.1+ Optional.
 Needed for using the Bloch3d class.
 Python Headers 2.7+ Linux only.
 Needed for compiling Cython files.
 LaTeX TexLive Optional.
 Needed if using LaTeX in figures.
-201711 2009+ optional results in using Zurior in figures. nose 1.1.2+ Optional.
-For running tests.
+2009+ nose 1.1.2+ Optional.
+For running tests. scikits.umfpack 5.2.0+ Optional.
+Faster ( $\sim 2-5x$ ) steady state calculations.

-As of version 2.2, QuTiP includes an optional Fortran-based Monte Carlo solver that has a substantial performance benefit when compared with the Python-based solver.
+As of version 2.2, QuTiP includes an optional Fortran-based Monte Carlo solver that has some performance benefit over the Python-based solver when simulating small systems.
 In order to install this package you must have a Fortran compiler (for example gfortran) and BLAS development libraries.
-At present, these packages are only tested on the Linux and OS X platforms.
+At present, these packages are tested only on the Linux and OS X platforms.